Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 Program: Goose Island State Park

 Contact Person: Sarah Nordlof

 Contact Phone: (361) 729-2858

-Maintenance hosts needed from April - December 2019.
+Maintenance hosts needed for May-October 2019.
+One-four month positions available.
 This position is responsible for helping with general maintenance in the park such as cleaning restrooms, picking up trash, checking campsites, and minor construction projects.
 Painting signs, mowing grass, and landscaping may also be done.